 You may not see this museum immediately because it doesn’t seem like your run-of-the-mill house on an ordinary street, but you have to remember that the house itself is the museum exhibit.

-The Leiden Weaver’s house has an interesting history which reflects the people of Leiden’s passion for preserving their neighbourhoods.
+The Leiden Weaver’s house has an interesting history that reflects the people of Leiden’s passion for preserving their neighbourhoods.
 This museum was founded by the Het Kleine Leidse Woonhuis foundation in 1976, an initiative by the citizens to stop “large scale interventions in the impoverished part of the city”.
 This house was going to be demolished to make way for roads, but thanks to this initiative, it was preserved.

-Maybe not a museum in Leiden like you would expect, but definitely a spot you don’t want to miss out on.
+It doesn’t have any permanent exhibitions, but different temporary exhibitions.
+Maybe not what you would expect from a museum, but definitely a spot you don’t want to miss out on.